 Professor of Law

-Prior to joining the Villanova faculty in 2010, Professor Risch was an Associate Professor at the West Virginia University College of Law, where he founded the Entrepreneurship and Innovation Law Program and its Entrepreneurship Law Clinic.
-Prior to that, he was an Olin Fellow in Law at Stanford Law School, and a partner at intellectual property boutique Russo & Hale LLP in Palo Alto, California.
+Prior to joining the Villanova Law in 2010, Risch was an associate professor at the West Virginia University College of Law, where he founded the Entrepreneurship and Innovation Law Program and its Entrepreneurship Law Clinic.
+Prior to that, he was an Olin Fellow in Law at Stanford Law School and a partner at intellectual property boutique Russo & Hale LLP in Palo Alto, California.
 He remains of counsel with its successor, Computer Law Group LLP.
-His practice centers around expert testimony; intellectual property litigation, licensing, auditing and protection; complex civil litigation; start-up and entrepreneurial counseling, and alternative dispute resolution.
+His practice centers around expert testimony; intellectual property litigation, licensing, auditing, and protection; complex civil litigation; start-up and entrepreneurial counseling; and alternative dispute resolution.
 He is a member of the bars of California, the U.S. Supreme Court, the Ninth and Federal Circuit Courts of Appeal, and the Northern District of California.

 - Member of California, Supreme Court, Federal Circuit, Ninth Circuit bars

 - Of Counsel, Computer Law Group, Palo Alto, California

 - Former partner, Russo & Hale LLP, Palo Alto, California